flock-community/wirespec/README.md

 ```shell
 make all
 ```
-to compile the project and test the WireSpec compiler with definitions found in `types`.
+to compile the project and test the Wirespec compiler with definitions found in `types`.
 Locate the result in `types/out`

 ## Maven